|Regular carton size

 A more unusual fruit tree whose fruits need to be left to rot slightly in the autumn before being used to make jelly, jam, chutney or even cheese.
-The ball shaped fruits are 3-5cm in diameter when ready to pick.
+The ball shaped fruits of Medlar are 3-5cm in diameter when ready to pick.
 Pick late October / early November when there is a slight ‘give’ to them or when they just start to drop.

 Once picked the medlars need to ripen – a process known as ‘bletting’ which allows the sugars to develop.
 Store for up to 3 weeks in a cool place on kitchen towelling keeping the fruits seperate.
 When the skins have become purplish black, the flesh is soft and they have a slight wine smell they are ready to use.